Nickelodeon (German TV channel): Swiss channel

 A Swiss subfeed for German-speaking viewers was launched on 1 April 2009, first timesharing with VIVA Switzerland and then with Comedy Central starting on 16 May 2011.
 For many years, its programming schedule was identical with the main, German feed.
 Nevertheless, it got its own, separate schedule.
 The channel is known on-air as Nickelodeon Schweiz.

 On 1 October 2014, Nick Switzerland started broadcasting 24 hours a day with the launch of NickNight.

 Since 1 October 2021, the channel has been run by CH Media under license from Paramount.

 On 23 August 2023, Nick Switzerland rebranded into the 2023 Splat and was reverted back to its original name "Nickelodeon".

+This is the only remaining Nickelodeon Germany subfeed following the shutdown of the Austrian subfeed.